image

 Earned Value Management (EVM)

-Implement Earned Value Management techniques to assess project performance objectively.
-This method integrates scope, schedule, and cost metrics to provide a holistic view of project status.
+Apply Earned Value Management (EVM) techniques to measure project performance objectively.
+This method integrates scope, schedule and cost metrics to provide an overview of project status.

 Implementing project controls